bamf2077/quarklist/README.en.md

 ### [QuarkList](https://github.com/francis-zhao/quarklist/blob/master/dist/quarklist.txt)

-An advertising filter for users in mainland China, applicable to [Adblock Plus](https://adblockplus.org/ "Adblock Plus") and [AdBlock](https://getadblock.com/ "AdBlock") browser extensions.
-As a supplement to official EasyList China+EasyList, it can enhance capability of advertising filtering.
+An advertising filter for users in mainland China, applicable to general blocker extensions of browser such as [Adblock Plus](https://adblockplus.org/ "Adblock Plus"), [AdBlock](https://getadblock.com/ "AdBlock"), [uBlock Origin](https://github.com/gorhill/uBlock "uBlock Origin"), etc. As a supplement to official `EasyList` and `EasyList China`, it can enhance capability of advertising filtering.

 Thanks to the CDN acceleration service provided by [![jsDelivr](https://data.jsdelivr.com/v1/package/gh/francis-zhao/quarklist/badge)](https://www.jsdelivr.com/package/gh/francis-zhao/quarklist "jsDelivr - A free, fast, and reliable CDN for open source"), you can directly click the subscription link below to use the latest version.